ezzobir/.dotfiles/README.md

 ## Screenshots

-- here polybar on the top, appflowy at right and pomatez at left
+- here polybar on the top, appflowy at left and pomatez at right and rofi pop up in the middle of the screen.
 ![screenshot for i3  wm running polybar, appflwoy and pomatez](./screenshots/appflowy_pomatez_rofimenu.png "i3 running appflowy")
 - here i3 wm running spacemacs
 ![screenshot for i3  wm running spacemacs](./screenshots/spacemacs.png "i3 running spacemacs")